LearnWeb3DAO/stacks-lending-protocol/README.md

 **Explanation:**

-*   **`borrow`:** A user calls this function to borrow STX against their deposited sBTC.
+*   **`borrow-stx`:** A user calls this function to deposit sBTC as collateral and borrow STX.
 The function checks if the requested borrow amount is within the allowed LTV.
 *   **`repay`:** A user calls this function to repay their STX debt.
-The function calculates the total debt (including interest) and transfers the STX from the user to the contract.
+The function calculates the total debt (including interest), transfers the STX from the user to the contract, and returns the sBTC collateral to the user.

 #### Liquidation Logic